P-p-H-d/mlib/README.md

 ##### `void name_next(name_it_t it)`

 Move the iterator to the next element of the container.
+Afterwards, the moved iterator may reference an invalid element.

 ##### `void name_previous(name_it_t it)`

 Move the iterator `it` to the previous element of the container.
+Afterwards, the moved iterator may reference an invalid element.

 ##### `type_t *name_ref(name_it_t it)`
 ##### `const type_t *name_cref(const name_it_t it)`